 - 3. Following a write to TPM_STS_x.responseRetry or a command abort operation, any value previously read from the TPM_STS_x.burstCount field is invalid until TPM_STS_x.DataAvail = 1. - 4.
 Timeout: - a.
-For command send: After TPM_STS_x.commandReady is set to 1, TPM_STS_x.burstCount SHALL be non-zero within the time specified by TIMEOUT_A. - b.
-For response read: After TPM_STS_x.DataAvail == 1, TPM_STS_x.burstCount SHALL be non-zero within the time specified by TIMEOUT_A. - 5.
-The TPM SHALL be designed to report the correct count even though there is a time delay in returning the 2 bytes on the LPC bus.
+For command send: After TPM_STS_x.commandReady is set to 1, TPM_STS_x.burstCount SHALL be non-zero within the time specified by TIMEOUT_A, see Section 6.5.1.4 Interface Timeouts. - b.
+For response read: After TPM_STS_x.DataAvail == 1, TPM_STS_x.burstCount SHALL be non-zero within the time specified by TIMEOUT_A, see Section 6.5.1.4 Interface Timeouts. - 5.
+The TPM SHALL report the correct count even though there is a time delay in returning the 2 bytes on the LPC bus.